 As you explore the best approaches for taking your content marketing to the next level, you might find yourself wondering: Does content length really matter?
 And the answer is simple: It only matters if you’re aiming for success.

 So, it’s only natural that you should be looking for ways to maximize the chances of your content marketing strategy yielding a high ROI.
-Especially knowing that as many as 66% of organizations in the B2B sector plan on increasing their content marketing budget for 2022.
+Especially knowing that 50% of organizations in the B2B sector plan on increasing their content marketing budget for 2023.

 How exactly does long-form content contribute to brand success?
 And what classifies as long-form in the first place?

 This post explores six excellent reasons you need to start publishing long-form content on your favorite distribution channels.
 Plus, it gives you a few tips on how to get long-form to work for you, along with some great examples that’ll inspire you to start investing in posts that exceed customer expectations.

 There are many ways to define long-form content.